Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 #### 6. **HFile:**
 - The underlying storage format for HBase tables.
 - Represents the sorted and indexed form of the data on disk.
+- Stored in HDFS.

 #### 7. **Region:**
 - A contiguous range of rows stored together in an HBase table.
 - Tables are horizontally partitioned into regions to enable parallel processing.
+- The tables are partitioned by lexicography sorting and spliting the table's row keys.

 #### 8. **Region Server:**
 - Hosts one or more regions and manages read and write requests for those regions.